nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 {{! /excerpt}}

-*   Your client does not natively support multipart encoding;&nbsp;
+*   Your client does not natively support multipart encoding;
     Ex: JavaScript (without using a Form), Android SDK 2.x.
-*   You have several files to send, but prefer to send them as separated chunk;&nbsp;
+*   You have several files to send, but prefer to send them as separated chunk;
     Ex: You have an HTTP proxy that will limit POST size.
-*   You want to upload files as soon as possible and then run the operation when everything has been uploaded on the server;&nbsp;
+*   You want to upload files as soon as possible and then run the operation when everything has been uploaded on the server;
     Ex: You upload pictures you select from a mobile device.

 ## Uploading Files